tucq88/github-profile/README.md

 </p>

 <p align="center">
 I am a “mind-reading” builder/leader with entrepreneur mindset, a go-giving leader plus a life-long learner.
-I have great passion for Agile software development and firm belief in value from the combination of working hard and working smart.
+I have great passion for Agile software development and firm belief in value from the combination of working hard and working smart.<br>
-I always have interests in building something, and Github is where I keep all those treasury.
+I always have interests in building something, and Github is where I keep all my treasury of code.
 </p>

 <h2 align="center">Reach me out on</h2>